 Vote YES on Measure AA and NO on Measure BB to save Fairview Park.

 If you could do only one thing to save Fairview Park from development, voting YES on Measure AA and NO on Measure BB on November 8th 2016 would be it.
 Measure AA fixes a loophole the park has had ever since it was purchased from the county for preservation purposes and the city enacted policy 500-11.
 That's because city policy 500-11 allows for just 3 pro development city council members to stack a development committee in their favor to build whatever they want, including more than 2 million square feet of multipurpose buildings per current zoning laws, all against the will of the people.
 Current plans include multiple multipurpose buildings, multiple new asphalt parking lots with large scale high intensity LED lighting, new concrete trails, and new concrete access roads.
 Just last year the city's developer funded council members stacked a committee that drew up plans to build a sports complex with artificial turf, stadium lighting, a concession building, asphalt parking lots, and parking lot lighting.
 Other ideas they had were roller hockey surfaces, handball courts, and basketball courts.
 The reality is they can build whatever they can get away with.
-Even worse, just like the situation at TeWinkle Park not long ago, they could try to have the park run by corporate concessionaires receiving corporate welfare from the council members they donated to.
+Even worse, just like the situation at TeWinkle Park not long ago, they could try to have the park run by corporate concessionaires receiving corporate welfare.

 A list of what Fairview Park could be developed into by just 3 members of a pro development city council would be too lengthy for such a short post.
 However, that's the beauty of Measure AA.
 It protects the park from urban development by simply keeping the park the way it is, an open space passive use nature park, and is fully compliant with ADA.
 Even better, it encourages restoration and maintenance by making applications for grants a lot easier.
 Instead of invasive weeds taking over the park, we get a scene more like the Newport Back Bay or the Crystal Cove State Park bluffs.
 Measure AA also protects the last remaining sections of one of the largest Native American villages in Orange County.